twistlock/docs/api/descriptions/users/post.md

 ### cURL Request

-The following cURL command adds a new user with no permissions to the master Console:
+The following cURL command adds a new user to Central Console.
+When `authType` is set to `basic`, the curl command creates a "local" user that's managed by Console.
+If you've integrated Prisma Cloud with an identity provider, set `authType` appropriately.

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/users' \